Capacitors & Condensers

 The electrical function emerges as an unintended side effect—a “happy accident” of architecture optimized for other reasons.
 Later observers, primed by emerging electrical science, may have over-interpreted these features as intentional.

-4. Why the “Forgetting”?
+4. Why the “Forgetting”?:

 • Professional Disruption: With the rise of modern electrical engineering (Edison, Tesla, etc.), old empirical techniques seemed primitive, superstitious, or irrelevant.